provenance-io/provenance/x/marker/spec/08_telemetry.md

 # Telemetry

 The marker module exposes a limited set of telemetry for monitoring is operations.

+> NOTE: The majority of the telemetry that applies to the marker module is exposed by the `bank` module and the `auth`
+> module which the marker module uses to perform most of its functions.

 ## Transferred Amount